sebbe33/autocomplete-packet-interceptor/README.md

 Please note that this is only intended for demonstrational purposes and should not be used in any antagonistic way.

+For the complete details about the work undertaken, please see [the attached report](report.pdf).

 ## How to run
 There are two ways to perform a side-channel channel attack.
 Either by using the on-the-fly interceptor, or the precomputed-profile interceptor.
 In either case, Maven is required.